Lemon Chicken Orzo Soup with Greens

 - This recipe is a breeze to whip up, making it perfect for busy weeknights when you want a wholesome meal without spending a lot of time.

-- The combination of fresh ingredients, tender chicken, and the zing of lemon creates a perfect blend of healthy and refreshing flavors and textures.
+- The combination of fresh ingredients, tender chicken, and the zing of lemon creates a perfect blend of refreshing flavors and textures.

 Ingredients You’ll Need